xapple/libcbm_runner/docs/setup_on_linux.md

 # Installation

-## Installation of `libcbm` and `libcbm_py`

-`libcbm` is a C++ library with python binding developed by the Canadian Forest Service.
-The python module uses pandas data frames to manipulate data.

 ## Setup of `libcbm_data` and `libcbm_runner`

-This guide shows how to setup the `libcbm_data` and `libcbm_runner` projects together on a fresh Ubuntu system so as to run the 26 EU carbon budget simulations with `libcbm_py` automatically.
+This guide shows how to set up the `libcbm_data` and `libcbm_runner` projects together on a fresh Ubuntu system to run the 26 EU carbon budget simulations with `libcbm_py` automatically.

 ## Fresh OS

 In this guide we will be using an "Ubuntu Server 20 LTS" operating system.
 Specifically we will have tested the commands with the pre-made AMI image offered by the EC2 service from Amazon.
-The exact reference on AWS is "ami-0a8e758f5e873d1c1".
-This is the x86 image version (not ARM).
+We used the x86 image version (not ARM).
 Still, this should work the same on more or less any Linux distribution.

 ## Clone repos